-3. Phase III: Implementation
+Phase III: Implementation

-Leadership Task force Mission:
+Guided Pathways Task Force charge

-The charge of the Guided Pathways Task force is to provide leadership and coordination of the research, learning, development, planning, and implementation of the college-wide Guided Pathways initiative.
-We will establish timelines of tasks, set standards of measurement for improvement, oversee the progress of the Guided Pathways Workgroups and communicate our progress to the college community.
+The charge of the Guided Pathways Task force is to provide leadership and coordination of the research, learning, development, planning and implementation of the college-wide guided pathways initiative.
+The task force will establish timelines of tasks, set standards of measurement for improvement, oversee the progress of the guided pathways work groups and communicate progress to the college community.

-Leadership Task force, sub-committees 17-18
+2017-18 leadership task force subcommittees - Navigate

-Navigate –work group charge: Facilitate team of key campus stakeholders who will guide the implementation of Education Advisory Board’s (EAB) Navigate.
-This software will help create a foundation for streamlined onboarding, early alert, scheduling with advising, and enhanced communication systems for new and returning students leading to increased enrollment, retention and completion of CCC students as envisioned through Guided Pathways.
+The Navigate Work Group’s charge is to facilitate a team of key campus stakeholders who guide the implementation of Education Advisory Board’s (EAB) Navigate software, which will create a foundation for streamlined onboarding, early alert, scheduling with advising, and enhanced communication systems for new and returning students leading to increased enrollment, retention and completion as envisioned through guided pathways.

 Glossary of Terms

-Collaborative Advising (faculty and staff advising model) - Collaborative advising brings together our Academic and Career Coaches (often referred to as professional advisors) and faculty serving in an advising capacity to ensure accurate and consistent information is provided to students based on where they are on their path.
-Enables faculty and advisors to have a view into the student at the same time because they are sharing information,
+Collaborative advising (faculty and staff advising model) – Collaborative advising brings together academic and career coaches (often referred to as professional advisors) and faculty serving in an advising capacity to ensure accurate and consistent information is provided to students based on where they are on their path.
+Collaborative advising enables faculty and advisors to have the same view into a student at the same time because they are share information, thus increasing the chance of student success.

-Early alert – A system for identifying barriers to an individual student’s academic success as soon as possible in their pathway so that faculty or staff at the college can help them.
+Early alert – A system to identify barriers to an individual student’s academic success as soon as possible so faculty or staff at the college can help the student stay on path.

-Educational Focus Area [Meta major]: CCC has created X# broad educational focus areas that help undecided students early on explore a discipline or career that matches some of their expressed interests: [possible] Arts and Media, Business; Health Sciences; Industrial Technology; Liberal Arts; Public Service, Education, and Human Services; STEM.
-These educational focus areas gather together guided pathways curriculum maps in associated subjects and identify common early courses in those curriculum maps.
-The educational focus areas helps students explore with intention and guide them towards a goal.
-They also allow students to change their path while minimizing taking credits they won’t be able to use for their goal.
+Educational focus area (former known as meta major) – CCC has created X# broad educational focus areas that help undecided students early on explore disciplines or careers that match some of their expressed interests (Education focus areas include: [possible] Arts and Media, Business; Health Sciences; Industrial Technology; Liberal Arts; Public Service, Education, and Human Services; STEM.

+Educational focus areas:

+Gather together guided pathways curriculum maps in associated subjects and identify common early courses in those curriculum maps.

+Help students explore with intention and guide them toward a goal.

+Allow students to change their path while minimizing taking credits they won’t be able to use for their goal.

 Add language about community approach, co-curricular, resources (e.g. career exploration, FYE, advising) It’s a whole support network idea.

 Guided pathways curriculum map – Beginning within an educational focus area, a guided pathways curriculum map defines for students the courses they should to take and the order in which they should take them either to complete a degree or certificate leading to employment or a transfer degree leading to a specific major at a baccalaureate institution.

-Guided pathways model – The guided pathways model includes an easy-to-use plan that helps students get on a path and stay on a path AND a college-wide approach to student success that weaves together services and high-quality instruction.
-This holistic approach supports students so that they complete a path, with the goal to transition to a baccalaureate program or into the labor market.
+Guided pathways model – The guided pathways model includes an easy-to-use plan that helps students get on a path and stay on a path and a college-wide approach to student success that weaves together services and high-quality instruction.
+This holistic approach supports students so they complete a path, with the goal to transition to a baccalaureate program or into the labor market.

 Navigate – Navigate is a web-based tool designed to support guided pathways.
 It helps lead new, returning and current students through the enrollment process and other key steps to achieve their goals at CCC.
 A few key features: